Sheekovic/MLTB/README.md

 The machine learning trading bot achieves high accuracy with all five models, with accuracy ranging from 98.8% to 99.8%.
 The bot can be used to make predictions on a variety of cryptocurrencies and date ranges.

 License
-This project is licensed under the MIT License.
+This project is licensed to Sheekovic.
 Feel free to use and modify this code as you see fit.